Garbaz/Blog/_posts/2022-03-15-Datafirst-Proglang.md

 Which, besides order, does not discriminate between the two inputs.

-However this syntax does not necessarily agree with ones intutition about approaching the problem.
+However this syntax does not necessarily agree with ones intuition about approaching the problem.
 In the given example, given the lists `list1` and `list2`, we would first want to think about applying `map(f,_)` to the former and `reverse` to the latter, giving us two intermediate results, and then, finally, to apply `concat`.
 Again, the data-last style requires us to consider these operations backwards, unless we split them up with explicit intermediate results:

 ```c
 t1 = map(f, list1);